MindHYVE.ai

 Compound Reasoning, by design.

 A compound AI system is not a single model.
-It is a runtime composition of multiple frontier models — currently Claude Opus 4.7, GPT-5.4, and one additional best-fit model selected per release — coordinated by a small, sector-specialized reasoner that plans the steps, routes each step to the right model, and arbitrates when models disagree.
+It is a runtime composition of multiple frontier models — the strongest available, selected best-fit per release — coordinated by a Small Reasoning Model: a fine-tuned Phi-4 14B that plans the steps, routes each step to the right model, and arbitrates when models disagree.
 The reasoning layer is separate from the execution layer.
 That separation is what makes the system auditable, what makes it defensible, and what makes it different from every AI assistant you have already evaluated.

 01